da5nsy/ReproducibleResearch/episodes/step6Automate.md

 You can even add some commonly requested links in your form, directing them to your protocols and data repositories, your organisation's repositories or somewhere central like an ORCID id page.

-You could automatically send them back an email with some expectation management ("I will get back to you within 10 business days"), or have this form save to a spreadsheet, so you can keep a list of people who may be reusing your work.
-This can be useful when you are applying for grants etc.
+You could automatically send them back an email with some expectation management ("I will get back to you within 10 business days") and information about your work, and have this form save to a spreadsheet, so you can keep a list of people who may be reusing your work.

+You can email them with your preferred citation.
+Knowing how your work has been reused and referenced can be useful when you are applying for the next round of grants.

 :::::::::::::::::::::::::::::::::::::::::::::::